RxStalker/RxStalker/README.md

 You can download the latest third-party Python package for this project through `pip install -r requirements.txt`.

 ## Datasets
-To hide the private information, we removed the dataset from the directory.
-If you need more support, please contact us at `xxxx@xxx.xxx`.
+To hide the private information, we have removed the dataset from the directory.
+For further assistance, please contact us at `xxxx@xxx.xxx`.

 ## data processing
 `RSSI_parser.py`: Extract RSSI data from captured network work traffic.